spotlightpa/poor-richard/content/news/2024-11-08-SPLBALCHAL.md

 The hearings also revealed who the challengers were.
 In at least seven counties, the person filing the challenge had attended PA Fair Elections meetings in the past or identified themselves as working with the group.

-Honey, the leader of the group, did not respond to a request for comment.
-The <a href="https://www.inquirer.com/politics/election/heather-honey-pa-fair-elections-vote-challenges-pennsylvania-20241101.html">Philadelphia Inquirer reported</a> that PA Fair Elections denied filing any change-of-address challenges or having any filed on its behalf.
+An unsigned statement from the group denied that the challenges were in any way coordinated or approved by them.
+Honey, the leader of the group, separately rejected any suggestion that the group was involved.

 In Lycoming County, a challenge was filed by Karen DiSalvo of the Election Research Institute, another group led by Honey.
 DiSalvo previously denied that her challenges were filed in association with the group.